arcology-network/parallel-kitties/README.md

 ## ParallelKitties
-Parallel-Kitties is parallelized version using tools in Arcology concurrency framework from the original CryptoKitties core developed by  Dapper Labs (https://www.dapperlabs.com).
+Parallel-Kitties is the parallelized version of the original CryptoKitties core developed by Dapper Labs (https://www.dapperlabs.com) using Arcology concurrency framework.
 The original CryptoKitties could be downloaded from https://github.com/dapperlabs/cryptokitties-bounty.

-This demonstration is to show how a typical, real-world application written in Solidity with Arcology concurrency control may achieve dramatic performance gains when deployed on Arcology platform.
+The main goal of ParallelKitties is to demonstrate how a typical, real-world application written in Solidity with Arcology concurrency control may achieve dramatic performance gains when deployed on Arcology platform.
 As of today, the Parallel-Kitties only works on Arcology network.

 ### Deploy